rei/rei-cedar-docs/docs/patterns/form-validation/Readme.md

  in the viewport when the user reaches the error field, forcing the user to memorize the error message while fixing the issue.

 - **Use**
-  - To summarize and direct users back to existing errors
+  - To indicate there were validation problems
   - To increase visibility of existing errors
-  - When valid form options cause invalid product selections
   - For server-returned instruction
 - **Don't Use**
   - As the only indication of an error/s

+- **Must**
+  - Summarize and direct users back to existing errors
+- **Should**
+  - Indicate the fact that there was a validation problem
+  - Describe the nature of the problem
+  - Provide ways to locate the field(s) with a problem easily

 ## Server-side Validation
 Client side or "inline" validation notifications can interact with the user as they are working through the form process.